"...He bought a nice blue suit with the money he could find

 "...Well the medicine man started seeing red."

-"Medicine men" was the label given Native healers and doctors by Jesuit missionaries who were attempting to Christianize and colonize Canadian Natives during the 17th century.
+"Medicine men" was the label given Indigenous healers and doctors by Jesuit missionaries who were attempting to Christianize and colonize Canadians during the 17th century.
 The term was used derisively and descriptively.
 The missionaries felt that medical science, and all healing in general, was derived from God and therefore unattainable to these men who could not properly be called doctors.